gravitational/teleport/docs/4.2/admin-guide.md

 !!! tip "NOTE"

-    If you terminate TLS with your own certificate at a load balancer you'll need to Teleport with `--insecure`
+    If you terminate TLS with your own certificate at a load balancer you'll need to run Teleport with `--insecure`

-If your load balancer supports health checks, configure it to hit the `/webapi/ping` endpoint on the proxy.
+If your load balancer supports HTTP health checks, configure it to hit the `/webapi/ping` endpoint on the proxy.
 This endpoint will reply `200 OK` if the proxy is running without problems.